 Those five questions stem from the ADKAR® Model.

-Therefore, in order to promote PLM effective use, I’ve defined, designed, developed and deployed training that matches the organization change approach, within the Organizational Change Management team of the PML program.
+In order to promote PLM effective use, I’ve defined, designed, developed and deployed training that matches the organization change approach.
+I worked within the Organizational Change Management (OCM) team of the PML program, based on the Project Charter.

 What are the resistances people have had, when using the former PLM ?